-Participants were asked to write down some of their land use and transportation goals for the year 2050 after considering the results of their group's SWOT analysis, and their own values and priorities for developing the Region,.
+Participants were asked to write down some of their land use and transportation goals for the year 2050 after considering the results of their group's SWOT analysis, and their own values and priorities for developing the Region.
 While they worked on their goals, participants were shown different goals published in other related planning efforts in the Region, such as community and county comprehensive plans, in a continuously-scrolling PowerPoint Presentation on display in the front of the room.

 The goals activity allowed participants to discuss and describe the kind of community and Region within which they would desire to live.
 The results, along with results of the other activities described above, assisted in developing a draft set of VISION 2050 Guiding Statements.
-The Guiding Statements form the basis of an initial land use and transportation vision for the Region, and were the focus of the second round of visioning workshops discussed in the following section.
+The Guiding Statements represent an initial land use and transportation vision for the Region, which provided direction to staff during the remainder of the process, and were the focus of the second round of visioning workshops discussed in the following section.

 In total, 1,236 individual goals were recorded by 351 residents at the workshops.
-Commission staff members compiled and categorized all the goals under common goal themes.
-The top 10 land use and transportation goal themes that were found through this activity are below, with the number of individual goals that were included under each theme in parentheses.
-A listing of all goal themes with at least five individual goals can be found in Appendix D-8.
+Commission staff members compiled and categorized all the goals under common themes.
+The top 10 land use and transportation themes that were found through this activity are below, with the number of individual goals that were included under each theme in parentheses.
+A listing of all themes with at least five individual goals can be found in Appendix D-8.